 Legislative appointments will run concurrently with the term limits of the appointing body.
 Steering Committee members selected from the House appointees and Senate appointees will be therefore step down (or seek re-appointment) every three years, one year apart.

-Legislative members will be selected by and voted on by the Councilors from the appointing body.
-As an example, Senate appointed Councilors will select and vote on Senate Steering Committee members.
+Legislative members will be selected by and voted on by the Councilors appointed by the legislature.

 In addition, the Steering Committee will periodically convene the co-chairs of the Subcommittees to ensure cross-fertilization and coordination among the Subcommittees and relevant state agencies.